 Layers, layers, layers!
 The key to exceptional nachos comes down to whether you take the time to build multiple layers of cheese and toppings.
 If you build your nachos correctly, each chip is a celebration of crunch, cheese, and delicious topping.

-- While a cast-iron Dutch oven is the preferred vessel for making nachos, it would also be possible to make a smaller portion in a cast-iron skillet with a lid.
-The key is having some sort of lid to trap the steam inside to help melt the cheese and slightly soften the chips.
+- While a cast-iron Dutch oven is the preferred vessel for making nachos, it’s also possible to make a smaller portion in a cast-iron skillet with a lid.
+The key is having the lid to trap the steam inside to help melt the cheese and slightly soften the chips.

 - Don’t have a lid for your Dutch oven or cast-iron skillet?
 A sheet of aluminum foil over the top should do the trick, or you could cover it with a large plate.